nebula-labs-xyz/lendefi-dao/audit/GovernanceToken.md

 ## Executive Summary

 The Lendefi DAO Governance Token contract has been audited following the implementation of standardized security patterns across the ecosystem.
-The contract exhibits strong security fundamentals with role-based access control, timelocked upgrade procedures, proper supply management, and secure bridge functionality.
-No critical vulnerabilities were identified.
+The contract exhibits strong security fundamentals with an enhanced role-based access control system, timelocked upgrade procedures, proper supply management, and secure bridge functionality.
+No critical vulnerabilities were identified. **Recent role reassignments have significantly reduced centralization risks.**

 ## Key Findings